-This New Zealand Oil Services Ltd (NZOS) installation is primarily used for the storage of diesel which is then distributed from the site to either the Centennial Drive site or bunkered to vessels at Port Taranaki.
+This Z Energy Ltd (Z Energy) installation was primarily used for the storage of diesel which was then distributed from the site to either the Centennial Drive site or bunkered to vessels at Port Taranaki.
+Currently the site is not used, as all bulk diesel and petrol storage is now being undertaken at New Zealand Oil and Gas Services Ltd's (NZOGSL) site at Omata.